JayceonHo/BrainNetMLP/README.md

 1. Prepare the data and save it at path: *full_data*.
 2. The format of dataset is *.npy* by default (or you can download ABIDE dataset [here](https://drive.google.com/file/d/14UGsikYH_SQ-d_GvY2Um2oEHw3WNxDY3/view?usp=sharing)).
-3. Run the following code for training and evaluation.
+3. Run the following command for training and evaluation.
 ```bash
 python train.py -d abide
 ```